Releem/awesome-mysql-performance/README.md

 # Awesome-mysql-performance
-🔥 Documentation, Installation and Usage of service Releem and a curated list of awesome links related to MySQL / MariaDB / Percona configuration tuning for improve performance
+🔥 Documentation, Installation and Usage of service Releem and a curated list of awesome links related to MySQL / MariaDB / Percona configuration tuning for improve performance.

 ## Articles